shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab4.md

 **Note:** Multiple data sources are supported in a single Dataflow.

 IT team has already established a link to Dataverse and applied the necessary data transformations, mirroring those in the Power BI Desktop file.
 They have ingested this data to Lakehouse in Admin workspace and have given us access to the table(s).
-We are going to create a Shortcut for the Lakehouse IT team has created.
+We are going to create a Shortcut for the Lakehouse IT team.

 By the end of this lab, you will have learned:
 - How to connect to SharePoint using Dataflow Gen2 and ingest data into Lakehouse